Swat009/turingstore/README.md

 npm start
 ```

-The dev environment variables can be set in the file nodemon.json in the root directory of this project.
+The dev environment variables can be set in the file nodemon.json in root directory of this project.
 The dev server can be run by the command:
 ```bash
 npm run startdev
 ```